marinaredamekhael/Arabic-Poetry-Generation/README.md

 # Arabic Poetry Generation: Deep Learning for Poetry Synthesis

 This project explores the use of **deep learning** techniques, including **LSTMs** and **Word2Vec**, for **Arabic poetry synthesis**.
 Text generation, especially poetry synthesis, is a promising yet challenging AI task.
-This code is an attempt to replicate the results of the paper:
+This code is an attempt to replicate the results of the paper With added improvements:
 **Arabic Text Generation: Deep Learning for Poetry Synthesis**
 [ResearchGate Publication](https://www.researchgate.net/publication/349802531_Arabic_Text_Generation_Deep_Learning_for_Poetry_Synthesis)